My Resistance-Busting Mantra

 - I’m facing major resistance to finalizing and launching my brand new on-line series on making a business as a Hand Analyst.

-- I’ve fallen off the wagon – my promise to spend 2 hrs a day feeding my body, mind and spirit.
+- I’ve fallen off the wagon – my promise to feed my body, mind and spirit in small lovely breaks throughout the day has been broken.
 For the past 2 years, I have made this an essential part of my day…but recently not so much.

 - I’m rushing through things • I leave too little time to get places • I get distracted easily